yanglinz/personal-site/src/posts/using-honeycomb/index.md

 One of the immensely useful feature that synergizes&trade; with the heatmap view is the BubbleUp tab.
-It's an UI where you can select a region of your dataset, and see how its attributes differ from the baseline.
+It's an UI where you can select a region of your dataset, and see if/how some of its attributes differ from the baseline.

 ![Honeycomb bubbleup](./honeycomb-bubble-1.png)